Ruby-125/health-hub/README.md

-# health-hub
-health-hub application
-# Health Hub

-This is a simple static HTML, CSS, and JavaScript project deployed on EC2 using Docker and NGINX.
 # Health Hub - BMI & Health Calculator

 A simple health calculator application with BMI, BMR, and Heart Rate zone calculators.